 The figure shows anchor block installed on a pipeline

 Some of the limitations of concrete collars are:

-Concrete collars are casted in two piece and bolted together, they are difficult to install on site along the pipeline route especially in swampy terrain.
+Concrete collars are cast in two-piece and bolted together, they are difficult to install on-site along the pipeline route especially in swampy terrain.
 When concrete collars are used for river crossings, they must be preinstalled before the pipeline is towed into position.
-This is a more difficult task compared to installation of continuous concrete coated pipes.
+This is a more difficult task compared to the installation of continuous concrete coated pipes.

-Generally for locations with high level soil erosion or scouring, if the supporting bottom soil is eroded the weight of the exposed collars will subject the pipeline to additional external load.
+Generally for locations with high-level soil erosion or scouring, if the supporting bottom soil is eroded the weight of the exposed collars will subject the pipeline to an additional external load.

 3.5 Use of Saddle Bags

-Saddle bags are more applicable for swampy terrains.
+Saddlebags are more applicable for swampy terrains.
 The bags are factory made and are designed to carry a maximum designated weight of sand.
-The bags can be filled on site with the a predetermined soil of known density.
+The bags can be filled on-site with a predetermined soil of known density.
 The bags are installed in pairs one on either side of the pipeline.
-The result of the buoyancy analysis must specify the maximum spacing between consecutive saddle bags.
-The weight of the saddle bags within a specified length is added to the weight of the pipe and the external corrosion coating for the buoyancy analysis.
-It should be noted that the density of the sand used to fill the saddle bags should be significantly higher than the density of the of surrounding liquid medium.
-See below figures for typical design and installation of saddle bags buoyancy control.
+The result of the buoyancy analysis must specify the maximum spacing between consecutive saddlebags.
+The weight of the saddlebags within a specified length is added to the weight of the pipe and the external corrosion coating for the buoyancy analysis.
+It should be noted that the density of the sand used to fill the saddlebags should be significantly higher than the density of the surrounding liquid medium.
+See below figures for typical design and installation of saddlebags buoyancy control.